mojolicious/mojo/README.md

 * JSON parser and generator.

-* Fresh code based upon years of experience, from the author of Catalyst.
+* Fresh code based upon years of experience developing Catalyst.

 * And much more for you to discover!